Miltonly/Streets/Manley Lane

 What's nearby

-Manley Lane sits in Dempsey, a pocket of Milton where the 401 ramp at Regional Road 25 is a four-minute drive.
-That makes Mississauga a 22-minute run and Pearson reachable in just over half an hour.
-The Milton GO station is ten minutes by car, putting Union Station at about 70 minutes door-to-door.
-For those working in Burlington or Oakville, the drive runs 20 to 24 minutes.
-The street itself is quiet, a lane that handles local traffic without the through-route noise of busier corridors.
+Manley Lane sits in Dempsey, a pocket that trades proximity to the 401 for a quieter street life.
+The on-ramp at Regional Road 25 is a four-minute drive, making Mississauga a 22-minute run and Pearson reachable in just over half an hour.
+The Milton GO Station is ten minutes by car; the full trip to Union Station runs about 70 minutes, a realistic Toronto commute for those who drive to the station.
+The street itself sees little through traffic, so the road network handles the load without the noise that defines busier corridors.

 Schools and catchment